-The smell or taste of a wine after coffee mentioned in the context of a wine address can be recognized relatively clearly.
-However, this is an extremely complex taste picture of hundreds of different aromatic substances.
-Similar to wine, the type of coffee plant, the soil conditions and the weather conditions during its growth determine how the coffee bean's special aromas develop.
-The name coffee is derived from the Arabic "qahwa" (stimulating drink), which interestingly enough was originally used for wine.
+The smell or taste of a wine like coffee, which is mentioned in the context of a wine address, can be recognised relatively clearly.
+However, this is an extremely complex taste picture of hundreds of different aroma substances.
+Similar to wine, it depends on the variety of coffee plant, the soil conditions and the weather conditions during growth how the special aromas of the coffee bean develop.
+The name coffee is derived from the Arabic "qahwa" (stimulating drink), which interestingly was originally also used for wine.

+Flavours range from sweet to bitter and salty to acidic, with floral, smoky, spicy, roasted, medicinal, burnt and pungent tones, as well as diverse aromas of citrus, cocoa, berries, vanilla, coconut and onion, among others.
+There is also a special aroma wheel for coffee that is very similar to that of wine.
+Despite this variety, the typical basic coffee flavour remains.
 The caffeine contained in coffee is subject to declaration above a certain amount (see also under ADI).
-The methoxypyrazines (essential oils) contribute to the pungent aroma of raw coffee.
-Strong toasting of the barrique barrels also produces coffee-like aromas.
-In connection with coffee, similar tones often occur, which are described as roasted, caramelised, smoky and burnt.
+The methoxypyrazines (essential oils) contribute to the earthy aroma of raw coffee.
+Strong toasting of the barrique barrels also produces coffee-like aromas, among other things.
+In connection with coffee, similar appearing tones often occur, which are described as roasted, caramelised, smoky and burnt.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark